StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 ..
 NOTE::
    This information is only relevant for Enterprise customers who haven’t yet activated the deletion period for all documents.

 The deletion period only applies to completed (signed, declined, withdrawn) documents.
-It starts on the day the document is uploaded to Skribble.
+It starts on the day your team members upload a document to Skribble.

 Would you like to introduce the deletion period for all documents?
 Write us a message at support@skribble.com.

 **Setting or changing deletion period**

-By default, the deletion period is set to 30 days.
-You can set a deletion period that better fits your company in a few easy steps.
+By default, the deletion period is 30 days.
+You can choose a deletion period that better fits your company in a few easy steps.
 From your Business profile:

 - Go to **Deletion period**
 - Click on the **Pen symbol**